Someone, Someone: Recording and release

 Brian Poole and the Tremeloes had been in contact with Norman Petty since the late 1950s and he sent the group a number of songs, including "Someone, Someone".
-Petty was also present at the recording at Decca Studios.
-He insisted that the song had to be sung "softly and with feeling", yet having been recently on tour for ages, with lead singer Brian Poole saying that "so soft singing had kind of rasped out a little".
+Petty was present at the recording at Decca Studios and insisted that the song had to be sung "softly and with feeling".
+However, the group had recently been on tour, with lead singer Brian Poole saying that "soft singing had kind of rasped out a little".
 In order to counter this, Petty got Poole to sing whilst lying down in the recording booth, causing everyone to start laughing.
 However, the recording was successful and it was later released as a single in May 1964 with the B-side, "Till the End of Time", written by Poole and guitarist Alan Blakley.
 "Someone, Someone" represented a divergence from their previous beat songs like "Do You Love Me" and "Candy Man", instead showcasing a pop ballad style, with Poole saying at the time that "it's given us a great kick to do a number like this, just for contrast, but we'll probably be back to the uptempo stuff next time".
 It became the group's fourth and final UK top-ten hit, peaking at number 2 on the four major music paper charts at the time, and their only to make the US charts, before the departure of Brian Poole in 1966.
 "Someone, Someone" sold over 250,000 copies and was awarded a silver disc by Disc.
 The song was later included on the group's album It's About Time, released in April 1965.